North Korea's Kim, the second of his line to be embalmed

 And like Mao, Lenin and his father, Kim Jong-il will come to literally embody the state.

-"It's all about idolizing (the Kim family).
-They keep their bodies preserved to keep the regime intact," said Hong Soon-kyung, a former North Korean ambassador to Thailand who defected and now lives in South Korea and leads a group that aims to democratize the North.
+"It's all about idolising (the Kim family).
+They keep their bodies preserved to keep the regime intact," said Hong Soon-kyung, a former North Korean ambassador to Thailand who defected and now lives in South Korea and leads a group that aims to democratise the North.

 Jong-il, like his father, already has demi-god status in North Korean media, which during his life frequently credited him with near miraculous achievements.